-Dates A Call for Applications to the Program will be administered by the Administrator at least twice a year.
+A Call for Applications to the Program will be administered by the Administrator.
 The number of calls and Pilot projects may be modified at any time at the sole discretion of the Administrator.

 2) if a team of eligible individuals, the Applicant team must be composed of members who each meet the eligibility requirements for individual Contestants; or

 3) if a corporation, limited liability company, partnership, or other legal entity, a Contestant must, at the time of entry